 As you will quickly learn when you study in Italy, Italian food is literally proverbial: Many Italian phrases revolve around eating.
-For instance: “One must be an idiot to speak badly of macaroni”, and: “When we talk bread we mean bread, and when we talk wine we mean wine”.
-And what bread - what wine!
+For instance: “Bread to bread, wine to wine” (telling it like it is), “having one’s eyes lined in ham” (not seeing the evidence in front of you), or “everything makes broth” (every little helps).
+And what bread, what wine – and even what broth!
 It’s the excellence of the ingredients and its simple congeniality that set apart the Italian cuisine.

 In the Lombardy region, food is influenced by Italy’s northern neighbours France and Switzerland.
 Milanese cuisine is comforting food relying on local products such as rice from the Po river valley, which features in the saffron-flavoured speciality risotto alla milanese.
-Another local favourite is polenta, a type of porridge made from maize flour, eaten hot and cold.
+A very traditional addition to the risotto is the ossobuco.
+Another favourite dish, which is a staple all over Northern Italy, is polenta – a type of porridge made from maize flour, and eaten hot with cheese, tomato sauce or meat casseroles.
+Deserving of mention is also the Cotoletta alla Milanese, a very tasty veal schnitzel.

 Learning about food and drink is a great way to build up your Italian vocabulary and engage confidently with Italian people, as international students of the SDA Bocconi, the Milan Polytechnic and other local universities can confirm.

 Turin, home to the traditional University of Turin and the renowned Polytechnic University of Turin, is famous for its outstanding cheeses, cakes and chocolate.
-The city stakes a claim as the originator of the delicious zabaione (zabaglioni), an egg-based dessert, but this is contested by Sicilians.
-The piedmontese fritto misto, an Italian classic, is a mix of deep-fried ingredients, usually meats, fish or vegetables like aubergines or artichokes.
+The city stakes a claim as the originator of the delicious zabaione (zabaglione), an egg-based dessert, but this is contested by Sicilians.
+The fritto misto alla piemontese, an Italian classic, is a mix of deep-fried ingredients, usually meats, fish or vegetables like aubergines or artichokes.
+The Piedmont region is known for its love of meat, and its bollito misto, mix of boiled meats, is something not to miss.
+If you feel slightly more adventurous, try the bagna cauda: it’s a super-tasty sauce made with anchovies, milk and a lot of garlic.
+It is fantastic with vegetables.
+And for all the fine diners out there: don’t forget this is the region of truffles, home to the exquisite Tartufo di Alba.

 It’s hard to imagine Italy without coffee or gelato (ice cream).
 Coffee was first imported through the port of Venice in the 17th century, making it the home of the original coffee shops.
 Today, the Veneto region is host to coffee festivals and also the Vinitaly wine trade fair in the university city of Verona.
 Fish is popular in the local cuisine.
+And don’t forget this is the Prosecco region!
 The region takes its culinary heritage and responsibilities seriously.
 The University of Padua, some 30 kilometers inland from Venice, offers a unique Masters programme in Italian Food and Wine, with the aim of understanding and managing heritage products that are “profoundly linked to traditions and place of origin”.

 The venerable city of Bologna is home to Italy’s (and the world’s) oldest university and today welcomes nearly 80,000 students.
 It also gave the world that dietary essential known to English-speakers as “spag bol”: Spaghetti Bolognese served with Parmesan cheese.
 However, as locals from the Emilia-Romagna region will be quick to point out, internationally popular sauce-heavy variants of spaghetti bolognese are much different from the real local pasta served with meat sauces (ragù).

-The authentic ragù alla bolognese should include celery and pancetta bacon and be served with the local flat ribbon-style pasta tagliatelle, preferably freshly made with eggs.
-Fish stews and tomato-based dishes are popular here, along with the famous aceto balsamico (balsamic vinegar) of the region.
+The authentic ragù alla bolognese is a slow-cooking sauce based on veal, pork and tomato sauce and be served with the local flat ribbon-style pasta tagliatelle, preferably freshly made with eggs - or on lasagne!
+Another traditional and unmissable pasta are the tortellini, which are lovely with any sauce, but especially when added to a rich broth.
+The region also is the home of the aceto balsamico (balsamic vinegar) and the mortadella.
 In Italy, Bologna is not only known as La Dotta, the learned one (thanks to its famous university), but also La Grassa, the fat one.
 Combining intellectual thought with culinary expertise - what’s not to like?

 Sicilian and Southern Italian cuisine are more focused on fish rather than meat.
 A popular choice not only for vegetarians is caponata, a sweet-and-sour vegetable dish made from aubergines and olives, best combined with pasta.
 Sicily is also known for its tasty cannoli: crispy dough tubes filled with sweet ricotta cheese.
 And just the right snack in-between lectures!